n8n-io/n8n-docs/docs/getting-started/key-components/workflow.md

 5. Select **Save** to add the workflow to your workflows.

 ::: tip
-n8n released workflow templates in [TODO: CHECK 0.165.0].
-It is available for cloud users, and is enabled by default for self-hosted n8n.
+Workflow templates are available for cloud users, and are enabled by default for self-hosted and embeded n8n.
 If you can't access workflow templates in n8n, you may be on an old version, or using a self-hosted or embeded version of n8n with templates disabled.
 :::